"Blessed are the cheesemakers"

 Question: What is included in the cheese making class (workshop)?

 Answer: Saturday night wine and cheese social, Saturday noon lunch, all tools and equipment needed to make your homemade cheeses, two Camembert/Brie/Blue Cheese Making Kits ($93.94 value) including my Camembert/Brie/Blue Cheese Making eBook Printed Guide and containers/bags to take your cheeses with you, notepaper and pen.
+Click here to see what is included to make more Camembert/Blue cheeses, Ricotta, Mozzarella, Yogurt.

 Question: Is the cost of the workshop for one or two people?